Medicinal herbs to grow at home

 Curry leaves are packed with plant compounds that may help promote overall health by providing powerful antioxidant protection.

-It helps in weight loss and treatment of dysentery and constipation.
+It helps in weight loss and the treatment of dysentery and constipation.
 It is good for diabetes patients and heals wounds and cuts and also relieves nausea and improves memory.
 Consuming curry leaves may benefit heart health by reducing heart disease risk factors, such as high cholesterol and triglyceride levels.

 Curry leaf plants can be propagated from cuttings or seeds, though the seed germination process is a challenging task.
 To grow from cuttings, just take a leaf, or a set of leaves, with a petiole or stem attached and place it in a pot with well-drained soil.
 It should be grown in rich, well-drained soil in full sunlight or partial shade.